Accessibility statement for See Kent Limited.

 We’ll consider your request and get back to you in seven working days.

-If you cannot view the map on our ‘contact us’ page, call or email us [add link to contact details page] for directions.
+If you cannot view details on our ‘contact us’ page, email us – link here.

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: [provide both details of how to report these issues to your organisation, and contact details for the unit or person responsible for dealing with these reports].
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact us.

 See Kent Limited is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.